CYZH1307/CruelFundamental/homework/202109/17/Ryan_Wong__.md

 # RedLock brief #
 The naive key of Redis is efficient but gets a bug in the master-slave switch scene:
-1.The master-node got the lock;
+Step One.The master-node got the lock;
-2.The master-node coredumps before the lock is synced to the slave-node;
+Step Two.The master-node coredumps before the lock is synced to the slave-node;
-3.The slave-node is promoted to master and loses the lock.
+Step Three.The slave-node is promoted to master and loses the lock.

  When applying RedLock, the client and different nodes in the distributed server system(N sized) shared a same lock-ID(ID) and a same lock-expired-time(ET).
  For each server system, only one client is allowed to hold the lock in a time.